couchbaselabs/docs-ng/content/couchbase-sdk-java-1.3/using-the-apis.markdown

 21st_amendment_brewery_cafe-potrero_esb
 ```

 This technique can also be used if lots of data in a view needs to be analyzed.
-It will be done in smaller chunks which is easier for the underlying JVM, cluster connection, etc.
+It will be done in smaller chunks which is easier for the underlying JVM, cluster connection, and so on.

 #### Asynchronous Querying
 The `CouchbaseClient` API provides asynchronous methods where possible, and view execution is no exception.
-All methods seen previously (especially `getView` and `query`) can be executed asynchronously as well.
+All methods seen previously (especially `getView` and `query`) can be executed asynchronously.
 You can either use the `Future` directly, or attach a `Listener` to it and let the executor handle calling the callback.
 Here is a fully asynchronous execution of a view query.
 We are using a `CountDownLatch` to make the current thread wait until the execution is completed.
 If you use a completely reactive environment such as [Akka](http://akka.io/) or [Play](http://www.playframework.com/), this is not needed.

 ```java
 final CountDownLatch latch = new CountDownLatch(1);